toliva/ConnectivityContent/apis/Product-API/02-reference.md

 partnerCode | string | Unique partner identifier for the rate plan.
 For a given room type, this code has to be unique per distribution model (e.g. for all ExpediaCollect rate plan distribution rules under this room, this code has to be unique).
 Uniqueness will be validated by Expedia during create or update operations. distributionModel | string | Distribution model adopted by the rate plan, matching property configuration. manageable | boolean | Cannot be provided in a create request.
 Default to yes for HotelCollect-only or ExpediaCollect-only rate plans.
-For ExpediaTravelerPreference rate plans, if rate acquisition type is net, ExpediaCollect will default to true; if rate acquisition type is Sell/LAR, HotelCollect will default to true. compensation | [CompensationRuleDTO](#/definitions/CompensationRuleDTO) | Applicable compensation rules for this distribution model.
+For ExpediaTravelerPreference rate plans, if rate acquisition type is net, ExpediaCollect will default to true; if rate acquisition type is Sell/LAR, HotelCollect will default to true. compensation | [CompensationRule](#/definitions/CompensationRuleDTO) | Applicable compensation rules for this distribution model.
 Defaults to the value defined on the contract with the partner.
 Cannot be provided in a create request, and cannot be modified in update operation.

 <a name="/definitions/CompensationRuleDTO"></a>
-#### CompensationRuleDTO
+#### CompensationRule

 Property Name | Type | Description
 ------------- | ---- | -----------
 percent | number | Compensation percentage applied by default.
 Expressed as a value.
 Between 0 and 1, will return up to 4 decimal points minAmount | number | Minimum amount.
 Accepts up to 3 decimal points.
-Only applicable to ExpediaCollect distribution rules exceptions | Array[[CompensationExceptionRuleDTO](#/definitions/CompensationExceptionRuleDTO)] | Depending on the contractual agreement between Expedia and the partner, compensation can vary based on different criteria.
+Only applicable to ExpediaCollect distribution rules exceptions | Array[[CompensationExceptionRule](#/definitions/CompensationExceptionRuleDTO)] | Depending on the contractual agreement between Expedia and the partner, compensation can vary based on different criteria.
 This array of exceptions will reflect this

 <a name="/definitions/CompensationExceptionRuleDTO"></a>
-#### CompensationExceptionRuleDTO
+#### CompensationExceptionRule

 Property Name | Type | Description
 ------------- | ---- | -----------